Rupesh9800/E-Commerce-Analytics-Pipeline-SQL-Data-Extraction-and-Python-Visualization/README.md

 - `state`: Geographical location of the customer.
 - `order_date`: Date when the order was placed.

+## Data Extraction

+Data is extracted from SQL databases and stored in CSV files for analysis.
+The extraction involves:
+- Connecting to the SQL database.
+- Running SQL queries to retrieve relevant data.
+- Saving the extracted data into CSV files for further analysis.

 ## Data Cleaning

+The data cleaning process includes:
-- Removed redundant columns that do not contribute to the analysis.
+- Removing redundant columns that do not contribute to the analysis.
-- Handled missing values by imputing or removing incomplete records.
+- Handling missing values by imputing or removing incomplete records.
-- Standardized date formats and normalized categorical variables.
+- Standardizing date formats and normalizing categorical variables.

 ## Exploratory Data Analysis (EDA)

-- **Customer Distribution**: Analyzed the geographical distribution of customers, noting that São Paulo, Rio de Janeiro, and Belo Horizonte have the highest number of customers.
+- **Customer Distribution by City**: São Paulo, Rio de Janeiro, and Belo Horizonte have the highest number of customers.
-- **Order Trends**: In 2017, a total of 315,707 orders were placed, indicating high engagement throughout the year.
+- **Order Trends in 2017**: A total of 315,707 orders were placed, indicating high engagement.
-- **Sales by Product Category**: Evaluated revenue contributions by different product categories:
+- **Sales Performance by Category**:
   - Furniture and Decoration: $114,414,100
   - Bed, Table, and Bath: $137,004,300
   - Telephony: $38,950,560
-  These categories significantly contribute to overall revenue, suggesting strong customer preference.
-- **Payment Preferences**: An overwhelming majority (99.9981%) of orders were paid in installments, highlighting a common payment preference.
+- **Payment Installments**: 99.9981% of orders were paid in installments.
-- **Customer Distribution by State**: São Paulo has the highest number of customers, followed by Rio de Janeiro and Minas Gerais.
-This information is useful for targeted marketing and inventory distribution.
+- **Customer Distribution by State**: São Paulo leads in customer count, followed by Rio de Janeiro and Minas Gerais.
-- **Monthly Order Patterns**: Analyzed monthly order trends for 2018, noting peaks in May and November, suggesting possible promotional events or seasonal trends.
+- **Monthly Order Count for 2018**: Peaks in May and November suggest increased purchasing activity during these months.
-- **Average Number of Products per Order by City**: Cities such as Padre Carvalho, Celso Ramos, and Datas show a high average number of products per order, indicating substantial purchasing behavior.
+- **Average Number of Products per Order by City**: High average numbers in Padre Carvalho, Celso Ramos, and Datas.
-- **Price vs. Frequency**: Found a weak negative correlation (-0.106) between product price and purchase frequency, suggesting higher-priced products are purchased less frequently.
+- **Correlation between Product Price and Purchase Frequency**: Weak negative correlation (-0.106).
-- **Revenue Contribution by Sellers**: Identified top-performing sellers based on total revenue generated, helping recognize key sellers and optimize vendor relationships.
+- **Revenue Contribution by Sellers**: Identified top-performing sellers.
-- **Cumulative Sales per Month**: Revealed steady growth in sales with significant monthly spikes, crucial for planning sales strategies and inventory management.
+- **Cumulative Sales per Month**: Revealed steady growth with significant spikes.
-- **Year-Over-Year Growth Rate**: Showed substantial growth with a 12,112.70% increase from 2016 to 2017 and a 20.00% increase from 2017 to 2018, indicating a rapidly expanding market.
+- **Year-Over-Year Growth Rate**: Notable growth rates of 12112.70% from 2016 to 2017 and 20.00% from 2017 to 2018.
-- **Customer Retention Rate**: Indicated a significant percentage of customers make another purchase within six months, reflecting customer loyalty and the effectiveness of retention strategies.
+- **Customer Retention Rate**: Significant percentage of customers made another purchase within six months.
-- **Top Customers by Spending**: Identified high-value customers each year, providing insights for personalized marketing and enhanced shopping experiences.
+- **Top Customers by Spending**: Insights into high-value customers for personalized marketing.

 ## Key Insights

-- **Customer Distribution by City**: São Paulo, Rio de Janeiro, and Belo Horizonte are major customer hubs, offering opportunities for targeted regional marketing.
+- **Customer Distribution by City**: Major customer bases in São Paulo, Rio de Janeiro, and Belo Horizonte.
-- **Order Trends in 2017**: High order volume in 2017 reflects strong customer engagement throughout the year.
+- **Order Trends in 2017**: High order volume indicates strong customer engagement.
-- **Sales Performance by Category**: Prioritize high-revenue categories like Furniture and Decoration, Bed, Table, and Bath, and Telephony in marketing strategies.
+- **Sales Performance by Category**: High revenue from categories like Furniture and Decoration, and Bed, Table, and Bath.
-- **Payment Installments**: The prevalent use of installment payments suggests a need for flexible payment options.
+- **Payment Installments**: Predominant use of installment payments.
-- **Customer Distribution by State**: São Paulo, Rio de Janeiro, and Minas Gerais are key regions for targeted marketing and inventory distribution.
+- **Customer Distribution by State**: São Paulo, Rio de Janeiro, and Minas Gerais are key states.
-- **Monthly Order Count for 2018**: Peaks in May and November indicate periods of high purchasing activity, useful for promotional planning.
+- **Monthly Order Count for 2018**: Peaks in certain months suggest seasonal trends.
-- **Average Number of Products per Order by City**: Higher purchasing behavior in certain cities provides insights into regional purchasing trends.
+- **Average Number of Products per Order by City**: High values in specific cities indicate substantial purchasing behavior.
-- **Correlation between Product Price and Purchase Frequency**: Higher-priced products are less frequently purchased, suggesting price sensitivity.
+- **Correlation between Product Price and Purchase Frequency**: Slight negative correlation.
-- **Revenue Contribution by Sellers**: Identifying top sellers can help in optimizing vendor relationships and improving sales performance.
+- **Revenue Contribution by Sellers**: Identified key sellers for optimization.
-- **Cumulative Sales per Month**: Steady growth with notable spikes helps in strategic sales and inventory planning.
+- **Cumulative Sales per Month**: Steady growth with periodic spikes.
-- **Year-Over-Year Growth Rate**: Significant growth rates highlight an expanding market and increasing customer base.
+- **Year-Over-Year Growth Rate**: Rapid market expansion and increasing customer base.
-- **Customer Retention Rate**: High retention rates indicate successful customer engagement and loyalty programs.
+- **Customer Retention Rate**: High retention rate suggests effective customer engagement strategies.
-- **Top Customers by Spending**: Focus on high-value customers for personalized marketing and enhanced customer experiences.
+- **Top Customers by Spending**: Insights for targeted marketing and loyalty programs.

 ## Conclusion

-The analysis of the e-commerce dataset has provided valuable insights into customer behavior, sales trends, and product performance.
-These findings can inform strategic decisions related to marketing, inventory management, and customer engagement, ultimately driving business growth and enhancing customer satisfaction.
+The analysis provides a comprehensive understanding of e-commerce sales dynamics, customer behavior, and payment preferences.
+The insights derived from this study can help enhance marketing strategies, optimize inventory management, and improve overall business performance.
+The findings are valuable for e-commerce platforms looking to tailor their offerings and strategies to better meet customer needs and preferences.